masterpiece007/HahnApplication/README.md

 HOW TO RUN THIS APPLICATION
+- Ensure .NET SDK 5.0 is installed on your machine. you can follow this link to install(https://dotnet.microsoft.com/download/dotnet/5.0)
 - Ensure Aurelia CLI is installed on your machine.you can follow this guide if it is not(https://aurelia.io/docs/cli/basics#machine-setup)

 - Download this repository zip file to your local machine